 Store Views Selection

-In the Store Views Selection tab, define for which store view(s) you want this warehouse/point of sale to be visible.
-You can also make your warehouse/point of sale visible for all store views.
+In the Store Views Selection tab, define for which store view(s) you want this warehouse/point of sale to be available.
+You can also make your warehouse/point of sale available for all store views.

 Customer Group Selection